John Graudenz: Death

 John Graudenz was arrested on 12 September 1942 and sentenced to death by the Reichskriegsgericht on 19 December 1942.
 Without the verdict gaining legal force under the Nazi laws, he was hanged on 22 December 1942 in the Plötzensee Prison on the orders of Adolf Hitler.
-Even before the beginning of the oral proceedings of Reichskriegsgericht, the Oberkommando der Wehrmacht i.e. the High Command of the Wehrmacht, ordered strangulation.
-This was against all the traditions and regulations of the Prussian-German military and civil courts as a method of execution [...] strangulation.
+Even before the beginning of the oral proceedings of Reichskriegsgericht, the Oberkommando der Wehrmacht i.e. the High Command of the Wehrmacht, ordered strangulation, a method of execution without precedent in either Prussian-German civil or military justice.

 Due to the German idea that the family shares responsibility for a crime, known as Sippenhaft, both John's daughters and his wife were also arrested on the same day.
 The 2nd senate of the Reichskriegsgericht sentenced his wife, Antonie Graudenz, on 12 February 1943 for listening to enemy broadcasters and refraining from an advising [the state] to three years in prison.
 Both Karin and Silva were released after two weeks.